Spanish architecture: 21st century

 In 2006, the exhibition "On-Site: New architecture in Spain" was held in the MoMA.
 It defined Spain as a country that has lately become known as an international center for design innovation and excellence, as shown in the fact that seven Pritzker awarded architects were selected for the exhibition.
 As Terence Riley, then in charge of the Architectural Department of the MoMA, said: "There is not a 'Spanish' architectural style.
 But there is an increasing level of quality and beauty within the new projects, probably more than in any other part of the world".

 The curator also stated that in Spain there is a lot of construction while there is even more in China.
 "However, while in China you can find hardly any interesting proposal, there are a lot in Spain.
 Their variety and open-minded lines are surprising."

 In 2006, Terminal 4 of Barajas Airport by Richard Rogers and Antonio Lamela won the British Stirling Prize.
 In Barcelona, the Torre Glòries by French architect Jean Nouvel combines different architectural concepts, resulting in a striking structure built with reinforced concrete, covered with a façade of glass, with its window openings cut out of the structural concrete.
 The Marqués de Riscal Hotel in Elciego, designed by Frank Gehry using methods previously employed in the Guggenheim Museum Bilbao, is completed.
 Between 2006 and 2009, four skyscrapers were built in Madrid, of which the tallest is 250 meters.
 This business park is called Cuatro Torres Business Area, and the Torre de Cristal, which is the tallest in all of Spain, is designed by César Pelli.
 From 2008, Spain experienced the late-2000s recession in a particularly severe way and especially in construction, which suffered a sharp drop.
 Many of the public and private architectural developments were cancelled or indefinitely delayed.

 In 2011 the Oscar Niemeyer International Cultural Centre was inaugurated in Avilés, Asturias.
 This is the only work of the Brazilian architect Oscar Niemeyer in Spain.
 It has five elements: an open square, a dome, a tower, an auditorium and a multi-purpose building.

 Vernacular architecture

 Due to the climatic and topographic differences throughout Spain, the vernacular architecture shows a plentiful variety.
 Limestone, slate, granite, clay (cooked or not), wood, and grass are used in the different regions.
 Structure and distribution differ depending on regional customs.
-Some constructions are houses (like alqueria, carmen, casa montañesa, caserío, cortijo, palloza, pazo, as well as the pictured ones:
+Some constructions are houses (like alqueria, casa montañesa, caserío, cortijo, palloza, pazo, as well as the pictured ones: